 Impacts to surface waters can affect certain biological aquatic resources associated with those surface waters.
 These impacts are primarily related to sediment loading in surface waters, which increases turbidity, as well as alteration of channels through the installation of culverts necessary for Facility construction.
 The Applicant has prepared a SWPPP (Appendix 13-C) to avoid and minimize sedimentation impacts to surface waters within and adjacent to the Facility Site during construction and operation.
 Direct impacts have also been minimized.
-As indicated in, Exhibit 11, Exhibit 14, and Figures 13-3 and 14-2, only a small fraction of the available aquatic habitat (wetlands and streams) that exists within the Facility Site will be directly impacted by Facility construction or operation.
+As indicated in Table 13-3, Exhibit 11, Exhibit 14, and Figures 13-3 and 14-2, only a small fraction of the available aquatic habitat (wetlands and streams) that exists within the Facility Site will be directly impacted by Facility construction or operation.
 Any culverts required will be installed in accordance with the applicable regulatory requirements to avoid impacting flow characteristics and aquatic organisms.
+See Exhibit 13(b)(5) through Exhibit 13(b)(7) for a discussion of anticipated impacts to state-protected streams, as well as avoidance, minimization, and mitigation measures.
 See Exhibit 14(e) for a discussion of impacts to wetlands within the Facility Site.